AME Management Team

 Walmart is leading this American renewal through its commitment to purchase an additional $250 billion in products made, sourced or grown in the U.S. by 2023.
 By investing in products that support American jobs, Walmart is playing a lead role in accelerating growth in U.S. manufacturing.
 Through these efforts, Walmart’s commitment could create up to one million new American jobs.

-The Association for Manufacturing Excellence (AME) would like invite entrepreneurs to learn how to lead a manufacturing renaissance by joining us at the AME International Conference in San Diego this fall to explore ways to accelerate your journey toward enterprise excellence.
+The Association for Manufacturing Excellence (AME) would like invite entrepreneurs to learn how to lead a manufacturing renaissance by joining us at the AME International Conference in Toronto next fall to explore ways to accelerate your journey toward enterprise excellence.